-Students seeking enrollment at Jefferson College who have previously attended the College, but who have not been enrolled for three or more semesters are required to complete a new admission application.
+Students who have previously attended Jefferson College but who have not been enrolled for three or more semesters are required to complete a new admission application in order to enroll.
 Former students who have not attended within one academic year (three semesters) should refer to this catalog as their reference - not the catalog of original entry.
-Those returning students who have not completed entry-level college courses in English and mathematics are required to complete the Accuplacer Next Gen Reading placement test or the ACT placement test.
-Additionally, returning students will be subject to meeting college reading placement scores.
+Returning students are required to meet college readiness requirements, which may be waived by previous Jefferson